shyamsg/JellyBelly/README.md

 * protein sequences
     * Currently not supported
 * Use of multiple threads
     * The speed advantages of multithreading do not justify the resources I would have to invest in implementing it.
-Eventually this will be incorporated into JellyBelly
+Will be implemented in the near future.
 * Use in windows
     * No
 * I used this tool and don't know how to cite this work